Seeking Northwestern's next great campus read

 Book suggestions should include title, author, number of pages, a short summary and a brief description of why this book would make a good common read.

 Submit proposals via the electronic form by the Nov.
 7 deadline.
 Those without a Google account are invited to submit a proposal via email.

 Have a question?
 Contact One Book One Northwestern at email@example.com.

 The committee will review initial proposals and invite a smaller number of full proposals for more detailed consideration before making recommendations to President Morton Schapiro.

-Please note: The selected book should be available in paperback and digital formats by May 1, 2016.
-The book will be distributed to incoming students during the summer in preparation for the fall quarter.
+The selected book should be available in paperback and digital formats by May 1, 2017, and will be distributed to incoming students during the summer in preparation for the fall quarter.

 The One Book One Northwestern program is sponsored by the Office of the President.
-The selection committee, chaired by Eugene Lowe, assistant to the president, includes students, faculty and staff.
+The selection committee, chaired by Eugene Lowe Jr., assistant to the president, includes students, faculty and staff.